David Bowie: Personal life

-Early relationships

-Bowie met dancer Lindsay Kemp in 1967 and enrolled in his dance class at the London Dance Centre.
-He commented in 1972 that meeting Kemp was when his interest in image "really blossomed".
-"He lived on his emotions, he was a wonderful influence.
-His day-to-day life was the most theatrical thing I had ever seen, ever.
-It was everything I thought Bohemia probably was.
-I joined the circus."
-In January 1968, Kemp choreographed a dance scene for a BBC play, The Pistol Shot, in the Theatre 625 series, and used Bowie with a dancer, Hermione Farthingale; the pair began dating and moved into a London flat together.
-Bowie and Farthingale broke up in early 1969 when she went to Norway to take part in a film, Song of Norway; this affected him, and several songs, such as "Letter to Hermione" and "Life on Mars?", reference her; and, for the video accompanying "Where Are We Now?", he wore a T-shirt with the words "m/s Song of Norway".
-They were last together in January 1969 for the filming of Love You till Tuesday, a 30-minute film that was not released until 1984: intended as a promotional vehicle, it featured performances from Bowie's repertoire, including "Space Oddity", which had not been released when the film was made.

 Family

 Bowie married his first wife, Mary Angela Barnett, on 19 March 1970 at Bromley Register Office in Bromley, London.
-They had an open marriage.
-Angela described their union as a marriage of convenience.
+Their son Duncan, born on 30 May 1971, was at first known as Zowie.
+Angie later described her and David's union as a marriage of convenience.
 "We got married so that I could [get a permit to] work.
-I didn't think it would last and David said, before we got married, 'I'm not really in love with you' and I thought that's probably a good thing", she said.
-Bowie said about Angela that "living with her is like living with a blow torch."
-Their son Duncan, born on 30 May 1971, was at first known as Zowie.
-Bowie and Angela divorced on 8 February 1980 in Switzerland.
-Bowie received custody of their son.
-After the gag order that was part of their divorce agreement ended, Angela wrote Backstage Passes: Life on the Wild Side with David Bowie, a memoir of their turbulent marriage.
+I didn't think it would last and David said, before we got married, 'I'm not really in love with you' and I thought that's probably a good thing," she said.
+Bowie said about Angie that "living with her is like living with a blow torch".
+The couple divorced on 8 February 1980; David received custody of Duncan.
+After the expiration of the gag order that was part of their divorce agreement, Angie wrote a memoir of their turbulent marriage, titled Backstage Passes: Life on the Wild Side with David Bowie.

-On 24 April 1992, Bowie married Somali-American model Iman in a private ceremony in Lausanne.
-The wedding was later solemnised on 6 June in Florence.
-The couple's marriage influenced the content of Bowie's 1993 album Black Tie White Noise, particularly on tracks such as "The Wedding"/"The Wedding Song" and "Miracle Goodnight".
-They had one daughter, Alexandria "Lexi" Zahra Jones, born in August 2000.
-The couple resided primarily in New York City and London as well as owning an apartment in Sydney's Elizabeth Bay and Britannia Bay House on the island of Mustique.
+David met Somali-American model Iman in Los Angeles following the Sound+Vision Tour in October 1990.
+They married in a private ceremony in Lausanne on 24 April 1992.
+The wedding was solemnised on 6 June in Florence.
+The couple's marriage influenced the content of Black Tie White Noise, particularly on tracks such as "The Wedding"/"The Wedding Song" and "Miracle Goodnight".
+They had one daughter, Alexandria "Lexi" Zahra Jones, born on 15 August 2000.
+The couple resided primarily in New York City and London and owned an apartment in Sydney's Elizabeth Bay and Britannia Bay House on the island of Mustique.
+Following Bowie's death, Iman expressed gratitude that the two were able to maintain separate identities during their marriage.